Galaxy Watch Studio supports Gear S3, Gear Sport, Galaxy Watch, Galaxy Watch Active, and Galaxy Watch Active2.

 - Drag and drop the .ttf file into the GWS workspace.

-On a Mac, the font must be installed before it can be added to GWS.
+On macOS, the font must be installed before it can be added to GWS.
 To install the font, double-click the font in the Finder and click Install Font.
 To make the font available to all projects in GWS, add the font to the

 \\Galaxy Watch Studio\fontdirectory.